Global Tech Sector Layoffs: Nearly 245,000 Jobs Cut Worldwide in 2025

 Social media platform and communication company Meta has reduced the size of its workforce numerous times throughout 2025.
 A recent wave of layoffs sacked 600 employees across its artificial intelligence division, A.I.
 Superintelligence Labs, followed by another 100 workers in Reality Labs, the company’s augmented and virtual reality unit.
 In total, Mark Zuckerberg’s Meta has laid off at least 4,320 jobs since the beginning of the year.

 Semiconductor manufacturing and design company STMicroelectronics initially announced plans to lay off 3,000 workers by 2027, but the number later climbed to 5,000.
 The company’s 2024 annual report reveals that they employ 11,500 in France and 12,700 in Italy.
 The Italian and French governments own a combined 27.5% share of STMicroelectronics, and there is currently a heavy push from both governments towards limiting the number of layoffs to 1,000 in Rome and the same amount in France.
-It is unclear how many will be laid off this year, but media reports estimate that between 2,000 and 5,000 employees can lose their jobs.
+Media reports estimate that between 2,000 and 5,000 employees will lose their jobs by 2027.

 Map that shows U.S. tech sectot layoffs in 2025 by state